Hi, my name is Martha Levi. I want to talk to you about whole-wheat sourdough bread and share a tip or two.

-Because we make it a lot and we learned that there are some things you should do and you shouldn’t do.
-I want to share those tips with you because if you’re trying to make whole wheat sourdough bread, it can be difficult until you get the hang of it.
+We’ve made it a lot at our bakery, Abigail’s Oven, but we make it at home too.
+Along the way, we learned that there are some things you should do and some things you shouldn’t.
+I want to share those tips with you because making whole-wheat sourdough bread can be tricky until you get the hang of it.

-We tried to look for recipes and for instructions.
-There really wasn’t a lot out there.
+We tried to look for recipes and instructions.
+There wasn’t a lot out there.
 The main book that we learned from, which is Tartine Bread by Chad Robertson, he had a whole wheat recipe, or he had a wheat bread recipe, but it wasn’t 100% whole wheat.
 It was 70% wheat flour and 30 % white flour.
 We wanted the whole thing to be wheat.

 Tip #1